RyPoints/expresstimes/README.md

 * Scrolling functionality would need to be added to the details screen of the grid.
 * Inputs from users would need to be checked to see if they were well-formed and for security purposes, because we are accepting HTML inputs, before passing them along.
 * Error handling would need to be added.

+In its current form though it does effectively show a methodology for creating GET and POST requests, the primary goal of the task.